 Pain can be helped by avoiding acidic or highly salty foods and any other substances that are irritating.

 Topical treatments are substances applied directly to an affected part of the body.
 Topical treatments for mouth sores include

 Protective coatings containing sucralfate and aluminum-magnesium antacids can be soothing when applied as a rinse.
 Many doctors add other ingredients such as lidocaine and/or diphenhydramine (an antihistamine).
 Amlexanox paste is another alternative.
+These coatings may help the discomfort but do not treat the cause of the sores.
 Mouth rinses that contain alcohol (ethanol) should be avoided, because they may actually make the mouth sores worse.

 Once doctors are sure that the sore is not caused by an infection, they may prescribe a corticosteroid rinse or a corticosteroid gel to be applied to each sore.